mattbierner/ssf.js/README.md

 ## Object Formatter ##
-Returns the toSting value of the object.
+Returns the 'toSting' value of the object.

     ssf.format("@", {}) -> "[Object Object]"